Faculty

 Carlo DaVia

-Carlo DaVia is a Lecturer in Latin and Classical Studies at UC Riverside.
-He received his M.A. in classics and Ph.D. in philosophy, both at Fordham University.
-His research draws upon the wisdom of classical antiquity in order to improve the ways in which we think and argue about pressing ethical issues today.
+Carlo DaVia is a lecturer at Fordham University, where he received his M.A. in classics and Ph.D. in philosophy.
+He previously received a B.S. in physics and B.A. in philosophy from UCLA.
+His research draws upon the wisdom of classical antiquity in effort to improve the ways in which we think and argue about pressing ethical issues today.
 As a former student of the Latin/Greek Institute, he cannot adequately express its merits.
 Students not only learn Greek or Latin with remarkable rigor, they also experience studium in its truest sense.
-So while some sign up for mindfulness retreats, DaVia prefers to spend his summers memorizing principal parts.
+So while some sign up for mindfulness retreats, Carlo prefers to spend his summers memorizing principal parts.

 Hardy Hansen

-2024 will be my 45th summer teaching in the Greek Institute.
-I can’t imagine a summer without the Institute.
+This will be my 42nd summer teaching in the Greek Institute.

-After getting a B.A. in Classics from Princeton and an M.A. and Ph.D. from Harvard, I spent most of my career at Brooklyn College.
-I’ve now retired from the College but not from the Latin/Greek Institute.
+After getting a B.A. in classics from Princeton and an M.A. and Ph.D. from Harvard, I spent most of my career at Brooklyn College.
+I've now retired from Brooklyn and from directing the institute—but not from teaching.

 Just as Gerry Quinn and I pre-taught everything before that first summer, the faculty are meeting this spring to pre-teach the material and prepare ourselves for Institute classes.
 It still takes plenty of preparation, even if you've done it many times before.